Micropile Reinforcing System and Corrosion Protection

 GEWI is originated from the German word GEWINDE or THREAD.

-The drilled hole is then filled or pressure grouted from bottom to top.
-Grout is used both to transmit forces to the soil through surface friction and as Standard Corrosion Protection (SCP).Grouting can be repeated several times, until the pressure or skin friction is fulfilled.
+Gewi thread bars are installed by inserting into a borehole or a sleeve pipe.
+Afterwards, the borehole is filled or pressure grouted with cement mortar from the bottom up.
+The grout simultaneously serves for transferring forces to the soil by skin friction and as standard corrosion protection (SCP).
+Grouting can be repeated several times, until the pressure or skin friction is fulfilled.

 Pin Pile